Wild GM Bill Guerin: 'There definitely have to be changes'

 “Whoever’s playing well is going to play,” Guerin said.
 “I was disappointed in the goaltending this year.
 Al had a tremendous year and Devan had an off year, and it needs to be better.
 That’s just the way it is.
 And if I told you anything different, I’d be lying to you.
 It was not a strong point for us.”

-“He had an incredible run here,” Guerin said of Mason’s 18-year tenure with the organization after the International Falls native’s 18-season stint in the NHL.
+“He had an incredible run here,” Guerin said of the International Falls native’s 18-season stint with the Wild.
 “I have nothing negative to say about him.
 Sometimes you just need change, and at that position we needed a change.”

-The team has Kaapo Kahkonen to consider, the reigning American Hockey League goalie of the year who Guerin pegged as an option, and Guerin didn’t commit to giving the Dubnyk-Stalock tandem a chance to redeem itself next season.
+The team has Kaapo Kahkonen to consider, the reigning American Hockey League goalie of the year who Guerin pegged as an option, and after not committing to giving the Dubnyk-Stalock tandem a chance to redeem itself next season.

 “No, I can’t say that,” Guerin said.
 “If I have an opportunity to make it better, I will.
 But I’m also confident if those guys come back that they’re gonna be battling for a spot.
 And, we’ve got Kaapo Kahkonen pushing.
 It just has to be better flat out.
 So, I can’t promise anybody a spot.